What is the minimum payment on a credit card ?

 You’ll delay fully paying off your debt

 We all know that anything worth doing is usually hard work but did you realize what an incredible challenge this task could become?
-The longer we wait on paying off our debts in full each year (or even every other), the greater impact these high fees will ultimately wreak upon us financially.
+The longer we wait to pay off our debts in full each year (or even every other), the greater impact these high fees will ultimately wreak upon us financially.

 Paying even a few extra dollars each month can help you eliminate your debt and focus on other bills.
 You’ll also free up money for new purchases on the credit card!